Need help getting started? We would love to be part of your journey to becoming a successful financial advisor.

-We want to help you achieve your dream of becoming a successful financial advisor, and InsuranceJobs is here to give you a leg up.
+We want to help you achieve your dream of becoming a successful financial advisor in Singapore, and InsuranceJobs is here to give you a leg up.
 We’re offering sponsorship for the required exams and free training to eligible candidates who could use some extra support.
+If you’re interested in taking advantage of this opportunity, please get in touch.
+We’d be more than happy to help you get started on your journey.

 Need help getting started?
 We would love to be part of your journey to becoming a successful financial advisor by offering the additional support that you need.
-InsuranceJobs is offering sponsorship for the required exams and free training to appropriate candidates that are looking for a little helping hand.
+InsuranceJobs is offering sponsorship for the required exams for insurance agents and free training to appropriate candidates that are looking for a little helping hand.

 Exams can be stressful and overwhelming at times, therefore, we are here to give guidance and ease any worries that you may have going in.
 To become a certified financial advisor, candidates are required to pass 4 important courses:

-- Health Insurance Module
+- Health Insurance Module (HI)

-M5 Exam – Rules And Regulations For Financial Advisory Services
+CMFAS M5 Exam – Rules And Regulations For Financial Advisory Services

 For Whom

-This course is intended for those who are looking to:
+The M5 exam is intended for those who are looking to:

 1. advise others concerning: